whoosh-bike/wsh-shell/docs/usage/rtos.md

 # RTOS Integration Example

+The example for RTOS is not very different from Bare-Metal; you need to do the same things.

+---

-## Functions example for data transmitting from main app to shell task
+## Data transmitting from main app to shell task

 ```c
 static QueueHandle_t ShellSymbol_Queue;